bain-cs111/bain-cs111.github.io/pages/resources/exercise-grading.md

 **No submissions are accepted after 48 hours.**

+> I finished the exercise on time but forgot to submit it on Canvas.
+The date modified date shows that it was finished before the deadline.
+Can I get late forgiveness?

+Unfortunately, no. Date / modified created on digital files isn't any sort of verifiable evidence.

+I don't like to be harsh, but if you send us a screenshot of a timestamp, we won't consider it.

+It's trivial to manipulate these digital timestamps and so they don't serve as any sort of proof.
+It's your responsibility to upload your files by the due date.

 > How do I see what I got wrong on the Exercise?

 Go to the Canvas submission page for the assignment in question.
 View the comments, of which, you'll see at least two.
 The one that says `See attached files.` has an attachment with your name and NetID, along with the extension `.HTML`.
 You can download and open that file in any web browser to see the autograder report for your assignment.